Resources

 Fixed Indexed Annuities aren't designed to outperform the market.
 They are designed to protect your principal while allowing you to participate in the positive movement of the stock market.

-In 2008, 2011, 2015 and 2018 the S&P 500 had negative returns.
-In all those years, an FIA would have lost nothing.
+In most years, the FIA would not keep up with the S&P 500 returns.
+However, in 2008, 2011, 2015 and 2018 the S&P 500 had negative returns.
+In all those years, an FIA would have lost nothing from market movements.

 If the S&P 500 rebounds, your account grows in value based on earning a portion of that positive movement in the index.
 In the above example, the portion you earn is subject to a 50% participation rate, no cap and an annual reset.
 The principal protection feature means that you do not participate in market declines, but you start tracking the market from where it is on your contract anniversary due to the “Reset Feature”.